Autism Assessments

 What is the Autism assessment process?

-At Bowyer Psychology, our experienced Clinical Neuropsychologists conduct comprehensive assessments to determine an Autism diagnosis in line with the DSM-V criteria.
+At Bowyer Psychology, our experienced Clinical Neuropsychologists conduct comprehensive assessments to determine an Autism diagnosis in line with the DSM-V-TR criteria.
 We accept both self-referrals and referrals from medical practitioners for assessments.

 What if multiple diagnoses are required?